cloudflare/cloudflare-docs/content/email-security/email-configuration/phish-submissions/microsoft-report-message.md

 1. Log in to the [Exchange admin center](https://admin.exchange.microsoft.com/#/homepage).
 2. Go to **Mail flow** > **Rules**.
 3. Select **Add a Rule** > **Create a new rule**.
-4. To to handle **spam messages** reported to Microsoft create a rule with the following settings:
+4. To handle **spam messages** reported to Microsoft, create a rule with the following settings:
     1. **Name**: `Spam Messages`
     2. **Apply this rule if**: _The sender_ > _address includes any of these words_
         1. **Specify words or phrases**: `abuse@messaging.microsoft.com`, `junk@office365.microsoft.com` > **Save**.